dimaga/RoboND-Rover-Project/README.md

 `cv2.boxFilter()`.

-For the given location of the rover, its patch is transformed into the top view area of the local rover reference frame, and masked with obstacles.
+For the given location of the rover, its patch is transformed into the top view area of the local rover reference frame, and is masked with obstacles.

 In my current implementation, I haven't changed the logic of `decision_step()`, adjusting only stop and go thresholds.